j-thach000/ppp-stroustrup/NOTES.md

 // Style (PPP)
 1. snake case
-2. capital letters for types
+2. capital letters for types (OOP)
 3. all capitals for macros

 // Misc